tsuyoshi0805/furima-33340/README.md

 | product_id  | integer    | null: false,foreign_key:true   |

 ### Association
-*  belongs_to :product dependent :destroy
+*  has_one :product dependent :destroy
 *  belongs_to :user dependent :destroy
 *  has_one :destination dependent :destroy